kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Like existing scheduler-driven DRA logic, this feature depends on informer state and cached API data.
-Temporary API server or etcd unavailability does not by itself invalidate already-computed in-memory lock state, but sustained control- plane unavailability may delay reconciliation of claim release, slice updates, or restart reconstruction.
+Temporary API server or etcd unavailability does not by itself invalidate already-computed in-memory lock state, but new pods will not be scheduled during unavailability.
+Sustained control-plane unavailability may delay reconciliation of claim release, slice updates, or restart reconstruction.

 The driver remains the final enforcement authority at prepare time.